-The Daintree Rainforest is not only one of the most popular landscapes in Australia but also the only place where two UNESCO World Heritage Listed sites meet each other, the Daintree Rainforest and the Great Barrier Reef.
-This magnificent region has been a drawcard for travellers from all over the country for years and thankfully it's easy to get to.
-Regardless of where you're travelling from, there are a couple of ways to get to the Daintree Rainforest including flying and self-driving.
+The Daintree Rainforest is not only one of the most popular landscapes in Australia but also the only place where two UNESCO World Heritage Listed sites meet each other, the Daintree Rainforest and the Great Barrier Reef, but regardless of where you're travelling from, there are a couple of ways to get there including flying and self-driving.

 Flying to the Daintree Rainforest